Frequently Asked Questions

 Will my dog get plenty of exercise?

 Yes!
 Dogs with us for daycare and boarding enjoy multiple play sessions outdoors in small playgroups.
-If your dog seems to have endless energy, you can add a walk, game of fetch, or even a one-hour nature hike on to their stay.
-Nature hikes are provided by our friends at River City Dog Excursions and at the end of the day your dog will come home very tired and very happy!
+If your dog seems to have endless energy, you can add a TLC, game of fetch and at the end of the day your dog will come home very tired and very happy!

 Can I bring toys for my dog?